Giveth/giveth-wiki/wiki/governance/unicorn-dac/roles.md

 - The projects and next-actions help you to evaluate how people are filling in a role (and why)
 - Giveth is all about positivity so make sure to always give constructive and rational feedback
 - The feedback you give is about a specific role a person fulfills, not about the person: roles; not souls!
-- Please do vote on all the roles, but only give feedback (and possibly a score lower than 5) on roles you have actual and objective feedback on.
+- Please do vote on all the roles, but only give feedback (and possibly a score lower than 5) on roles you have actual feedback on.

 In the near future, its likely we'll DAOify this process with Aragon.